This document sets out Lanner Parish Council’s Learning and Development Policy by detailing:

-Employees who wish to attend a training course should discuss this with their line manager/Council; all requests will be considered in relation to the Council’s needs
+Employees who wish to attend a learning course should discuss this with their line manager/Council; all requests will be considered in relation to the Council’s needs

-New Councillors and Employees All new Councillors and employees will receive basic induction training on the workings of the Council, Council policies and governance.
+New Councillors and Employees All new Councillors and employees will receive basic induction in the workings of the Council, Council policies and governance.
 This will also include Council finance, assets, health, safety and welfare.
-Specific mandatory training (such as Code of Conduct Training for Councillors) will be included as well as an assessment of any essential training needed to effectively carry out the role.
-Any need identified in the assessment will be met in accordance with the Council’s commitment to training and development.
+Specific mandatory learning (such as an understanding of the Code of Conduct for Councillors) will be included as well as an assessment of any essential learning needed to effectively carry out the role.
+Any need identified in the assessment will be met in accordance with the Council’s commitment to learning and development.

-Corporate Training Corporate Training is necessary to ensure that Members and employees are aware of their legal responsibilities or corporate standards e.g. Health and Safety, Equal Opportunities, Code of Conduct.
-Employees will be required to attend training courses, workshops or seminars where suitable training has been identified.
+Corporate Learning is necessary to ensure that Members and employees are aware of their legal responsibilities and corporate standards e.g. Health and Safety, Equal Opportunities, Code of Conduct.
+Employees will be required to attend courses, workshops or seminars where suitable learning opportunities have been identified.

-Financial Assistance It is important to note that all sponsored training must be appropriate to the needs of the Council, relevant to the individual’s role and is subject to the availability of financial resources.
+It is important to note that all learning must be appropriate to the needs of the Council, relevant to the individual’s role and subject to the availability of financial resources.
 Each request will be considered on an individual basis and the benefits to the individual and the Council will be identified.
-Members and employees will be required to attend the nearest college/venue offering the required training unless an alternative is authorised by Council in the interest of operational effectiveness or ensuring value for money.
+Members and employees will be required to attend the nearest venue offering the required development course or event unless an alternative is authorised by Council in the interest of operational effectiveness or ensuring value for money.